medavox/vetting-bot/docker/README.md

 ## Docker

-A docker image of the latest release of this bot can be found at `thenumberone/vettingbot`.
+A docker image of the latest release of this bot can be found on Docker Hub at [thenumeralone/vettingbot](https://hub.docker.com/r/thenumeralone/vettingbot).

 For easy self hosting of the bot, first create the bot application in Discord's developer tools.
 Then, rename `example-bot.env` to `bot.env` and `example-db.env` to `db.env`.
 Make sure to modify